-At The Dog Chef, we’re frequently asked about the best flour for dog treats.
+At The Dog Chef, I’m frequently asked about the best flour for dog treats.
 And to be honest, there’s no simple answer.
 At least, there’s no one single answer.

-For all those reasons, in our dog treat mixes we mainly use almond flour, coconut flour, rice flour, oat flour, cornflour, tapioca flour and buckwheat flour.
-While there are a great many more varieties of flour, our most commonly used flours are:
+For all those reasons, in my dog treat mixes I mainly use almond flour, coconut flour, rice flour, oat flour, cornflour, tapioca flour and buckwheat flour.
+While there are a great many more varieties of flour, my most commonly used flours are:

-We at The Dog Chef are very fond of almond flour.
+At The Dog Chef I’m very fond of almond flour.
 It’s grain and gluten-free and high in plant-based proteins.
 It’s rich in healthy fats, calcium, fibre, iron and vitamin E as well.
 Yes it’s higher in calories than some flours.
 But it’s not something you use a huge amount of when baking treats for dogs so it’s not something to be overly concerned about unless your dog has a real weight issue.

 Like almond flour, tapioca flour is both grain and gluten-free.
 It’s also low in sugar and calories, making it the ideal choice of flour for a dog suffering from diabetes.